gsoft-inc/wl-squide/docs/guides/setup-i18next.md

 );
 ```

-In the previous example, after creating a `i18nextPlugin` instance, the user language is automatically detected by calling the `plugin.detectUserLanguage` function.
-Applications should always detect the user language at bootstrapping, even if the current language is expected to be overriden by a preferred language setting once the user session has been loaded.
+In the previous example, upon creating an `i18nextPlugin` instance, the user's language is automatically detected using the `plugin.detectUserLanguage` function.
+Applications should always detect the user's language at bootstrapping, even if the current language is expected to be overriden by a preferred language setting once the user session has been loaded.

 ### Register a i18next instance

-Next, if the host application register pages, navigation items or any other parts of the federated application that required localized resources, update the [register function](../reference/registration/registerLocalModules.md#register-a-local-module) to initialize and register a `i18next` instance with the `i18nextPlugin` plugin instance.
+Next, if the host application registers pages, navigation items or any other parts of the federated application that require localized resources, update the [register function](../reference/registration/registerLocalModules.md#register-a-local-module) to initialize and register an `i18next` instance with the `i18nextPlugin` plugin instance.

-First, create localized resources files:
+First, create the localized resources files:

 ```json host/src/locales/en-US.json
 {